-Upon receipt by the Depositary of cash proceeds from this offering, the Escrow Agent will issue one or more escrow receipts ("Escrow Receipts") which will be affixed by the Class A Trustee to the Class A Certificate.
+Upon receipt by the Depositary of cash proceeds from this offering, the Escrow Agent will issue one or more escrow receipts ("Escrow Receipts") in respect of the Class B Certificates which will be affixed by the related Trustee to each such Certificate.
 Each Escrow Receipt evidences the related Receiptholder's interest in amounts from time to time deposited into the Paying Agent Account and is limited in recourse to amounts deposited into such account.
 An Escrow Receipt may not be assigned or transferred except in connection with the assignment or transfer of the Certificate to which it is affixed.
 Each Escrow Receipt will be registered by the Escrow Agent in the same name and manner as the Certificate to which it is affixed.
 (Escrow Agreement, Sections 1.03 and 1.04) Because the Escrow Receipts will be affixed to the Certificates, distributions to the Receiptholders on the Escrow Receipts are sometimes referred to in this prospectus supplement, for convenience, as distributions to the Certificateholders.